 CTE Director's Message

 Please explore this website for more resources and information about our classes, pathways, and programs.
-Allow us to assist you in developing the technical skills, leadership ability, and career preparation you will need to create a vision and action plan for a successful future.
+We are excited to assist all students in developing the technical skills, leadership abilities, and career preparation they will need to create a vision and action plan for a successful future.
+We also encourage students to speak with their school counselor to learn more about available opportunities and get answers to any questions they may have.

 Career Education